| Overview

 trend is down, volume should increase during market declines.
 If the primary trend

+is up, volume should increase during market advances.
 The following chart shows expanding volume during an up trend, confirming the

+primary trend.
 6. A Trend Remains Intact Until It Gives a Definite Reversal Signal.

 An up-trend is defined by a series of higher-highs and higher-lows.
 In order for